a-sporez/BearBlog/Weaponized-Pop-Psychology/weaponized-pop-psychology-v2.md

-Here’s the revised and corrected version of your text:

----

 # **Mortification: Why Do We Hesitate to Get Better?**

 One of the biggest obstacles to my individuation and healing process was undoubtedly my own self-destructive traits.